Affordable Rental Housing Development Information Statement

 - All units in a project, including the assisted units, must comply with regulations implementing the Lead-Based Paint Poisoning Prevention Act.

 - Davis-Bacon wage compliance and other Federal laws and regulations pertaining to labor standards apply to all construction contracts for 12 or more units.

 - Flood insurance is required for any project located in a flood zone.

 If your unit is sitting unoccupied, you can advertise your rental property for free at FloridaHousingSearch.org.
 List your property’s amenities and special features to land the right tenants to keep your rental income coming.

 Affordable Housing Application

 For additional information, contact:

-Pinellas County Community Development and Planning Division
+Pinellas County Community Development Division

 440 Court Street, 2nd Floor